CESNET/simplesamlphp-module-authswitcher/README.md

 It does not handle the settings, which can be done using the [authapi module](https://gitlab.ics.muni.cz/id.muni.cz/id.muni.cz-authapi).
 This module retrieves the settings using class DataAdapter.

+The module was tested on a Debian 9 server with PHP 5.6 and SSP 1.14.

 ## Install

 Copy the contents of this repository (folder) into a folder named `authswitcher` in your SSP installation's `modules` folder.